Amalfi Coast Bucket List: 25 Best Things to Do

 Final Thoughts: Your Amalfi Coast Bucket List

 The Amalfi Coast rewards the traveler who goes beyond the obvious.
 Positano and Capri are genuinely worth your time — but so are Atrani, Praiano, Scala, and the Furore Fjord.
 The Path of the Gods costs almost nothing and is worth more than most paid experiences on the coast.
-The sunrise over Positano is free and it’s one of the most beautiful things we’ve ever seen.
+The sunrise over Positano is free and one of the most beautiful low-cost experiences on the coast.

 Work through this list at your own pace.
 The coast does not release people easily — and that’s entirely the point.